Post-concussion syndrome is an “invisible” illness.

 Unfortunately, not every support group is a healthy environment.
 Some may be very negative, with participants focused more on what’s been lost than on looking to the future, or on criticizing other members for the way they’re handling their symptoms.
 Needless to say, this could have a negative (rather than positive) impact on your mental health.

 Some also have rules against sharing treatment recommendations and strategies — which is fine if you just want a place to talk, but could be a missed opportunity to work on improving your health.

 In this post, we’ll share what to look for in a post-concussion syndrome support group, along with information on our support group and treatment program.
 If you’re a caregiver and want information on supporting your loved one through a brain injury, read our post on how friends and family can help brain-injured patients.

 If you’re experiencing concussion symptoms that won’t resolve after three months, you’re not alone.
 And you’re not crazy.
 On average, our patients improve by 75% after treatment at our center specializing in post-concussion therapy.
-To see if you are eligible for treatment, sign up for a free consultation.
+To see if you are eligible for treatment, sign up for a consultation.